AddressFinder/addressfinder-woocommerce/readme.txt

 * Minor fixes
 = 1.0.6 =
 * Add a default z-index style to handle sites that use positioned elements
-* Load AddressFinder widget later to improve compatibility with the multistep-checkout-wizard plugin = 1.0.5 =
+* Load Addressfinder widget later to improve compatibility with the multistep-checkout-wizard plugin = 1.0.5 =
 * Fix fault with New Zealand city field
 * Ignore WooCommerce placeholder instruction.
 Instead populate address_1 and address_2 as per Australian standards